h-i-sutton/h-i-sutton.github.io/_posts/2026-01-08-Timeline-2022-Ukraine-Invasion-At-Sea.md

 Apr 25/26: Major Ukrainian strikes on Sevastopol with OWA-UAVs.
 Among reported targets hit are the Pr.775 ROPUCHA Class landing ship *Yamal* and Pr.1171 ALLIGATOR class landing ship *Nikolai Filchenkov* which were hit a few days prior.
 The Pr.18280 Yuri Ivanov class intelligence ship *Ivan Khurs* was also reportedly hit.
 This ship also has been struck in port previously.

+Apr 29: Two Ukrainian USVs hit the tanker *Marquise* (IMO 9315745) around 210 km southeast of Tuapse.
+The attack was in the context of ongoing extensive strikes on Tuapse.

+Apr 30: Ukrainian USVs attacked Russian ships guarding the Kerch Bridge.
+A Pr.12200 Sobol Class FSB patrol boat and Pr.21980 Grachonok class anti-sabotage boat were damaged.

 ...To be continued.

 ____________________________________________________